Four people taken to hospital after military horses bolt through central London

 Military horses have bolted through central London, leaving four people needing hospital treatment.

-A number of people, including Army personnel, were injured when chaos erupted on Wednesday as seven of the animals got loose.
+A number of people, including Army personnel, were injured when “total mayhem” erupted on Wednesday as several of the animals got loose.

 The London Ambulance Service said it had treated four people across three separate incidents in Buckingham Palace Road, Belgrave Square and the junction of Chancery Lane and Fleet Street, after the horses ran amok.